suse-edge/edge-image-builder/docs/design/default-mounts-disablement.md

 SUSEConnect error: Post "https://rmt.devlab.pgu1.suse.com/connect/subscriptions/systems": x509: certificate signed by unknown authority
 ```

-The workflow of why this error occured can be seen below:
+The workflow of why this error occurred can be seen below:
 1. User runs a registered SLE OS as a host
 1. `podman` is installed on this host, meaning that a `mounts.conf` file is present on both the default (`/usr/share/containers/mounts.conf`) and override (`/etc/containers/mounts.conf`) container file paths of the system.
 The contents of the `mounts.conf` contain the registration information of the host OS.
 1. User builds the EIB image (using `bci-base` as the base image) or runs the provided EIB image.
 The build/run should be done as `root`, otherwise there will not be enough permissions to auto-mount the `mounts.conf` files and this use-case will not be hit